lagom-QB/Erasmus-Analysis/index.md

 Fortunately, I was able to get my hands on data about the programme and went ahead to dig into it.
 The data I'm using is pulled from [Erasmus link 2016-2020.](https://data.europa.eu/en)

-I was focusing on answering these questions:
+With this analysis, I tried to answer these questions:
 1. Where are people travelling to?
 2. Where are they travelling from?
 3. What is the overall gender of people traveling?